 Andrew Turner, HR Manager, The VII Foundation.
 Andrew is an experienced CEO and board level Director who has led multi-national, cross-cultural businesses / teams to achieve significant growth.
 His experience ranges across different industries from FMCG to Biotech.
 At The VII Foundation, Andrew leads operations at high-level, including legalities, processes, and HR.

 Belita Blake, Communications Manager, The VII Foundation.
 Belita is a graduate of the Arts University of Brighton.
 A creative professional, she has extensive international experience in communications with a varied skillset in marketing, branding, and design within arts and media organizations.
 At the VII Foundation, Belita works across all platforms.

-Dr. David Campbell, Education Director, VII Academy.
+Dr. David Campbell, Education Director, The VII Foundation.
 David is an educator with a uniquely varied history of research, writing, strategy, and management within academia, government, and non-profit organizations.
 He is responsible for VII Academy, VII Insider, and VII Community.

 Giana Choroszewski, Manager of Operations (VII Photo) and Community Operations (VII Community).
 Giana is a graduate of New York University with a background in media management, Giana serves as an interface between NGO clients and VII photographers (including VII mentees and VII alumni) and freelance photographers.